 Clients usually want to display this data in receptions or waiting rooms, but the whole setup is far from an easy task: you have to hook up a dedicated computer to a TV using an HDMI cable, open Power BI, set it to full screen and configure it to refresh data.
 Besides being an expensive, and resource consuming effort, this method is limited to a single Power BI report or dashboard.

-Although its most common use is sending Power BI reports and dashboards by email, PowerBI Robots was actually created to solve this problem.
+Although its mostly used for sending Power BI reports by email, PowerBI Robots was actually created to solve this problem.

 If you haven’t downloaded PowerBI Robots yet, click here.

 How to configure PowerBI Robots to display reports in a smart TV

 PowerBI Robots is a Robots Process Automation (RPA) tool that allows users to schedule and send Power BI reports and dashboards to anyone or any device connected to the internet – and that includes smart TVs.
 Whether the TV has integrated internet capabilities or is connected through a set-top box (such as an Android TV box or Amazon Fire TV), if it has a browser, you can have Power BI dashboards and reports running on it.

 The first thing you need to do is go to the PowerBI Robots web agent and click on Create on the Playlist menu.
 Alternatively, you can access a playlist you’ve previously created by selecting it from your list, click Actions and then Edit.

 - name the playlist;

 - pick PowerBI Robots Cloud from the Send To menu;